Sreetama Datta

 A: No, one month duration is not enough to prepare for Inorganic Chemistry.
 Students have to complete two years of syllabus in order to prepare well for the Inorganic Chemistry portion of NEET.
 Hence, a regular and dedicated preparation of two years, and NEET-specific preparation of six to eight months would suffice for Inorganic Chemistry section.

-Q: What are the topics under the Inorganic Chemistry chapters for NEET?
+Q: Which are some of the important topics under Inorganic chemistry chapter for NEET exam?

-A: Some of the important topics under the Inorganic Chemistry chapters for NEET are as follows:
+Some of the important topics in Inorganic chemistry for the NEET exam are as follows:

 • Acids